Terms and Conditions

 4.3 Pricing Amendments

-The Company may propose amendments to the pricing terms, including applicable fees, by providing written notice to the Customer.
-Pricing for the then-current term shall not be modified unless expressly agreed to in writing by both parties.
+Pricing for the then-current term shall not be modified unless expressly agreed in writing by both Parties.

-For any Renewal Term, the Company may update or revise pricing by providing written notice to the Customer at least thirty (30) days prior to the start of the Renewal Term.
-Such updated pricing shall apply only to the Renewal Term.
+For any Renewal Term, Company may update pricing by providing at least thirty (30) days’ prior written notice before the start of such Renewal Term.

-The Customer shall have the right to accept the Renewal Term under the updated pricing or to decline renewal and cancel the Agreement in accordance with the applicable termination provisions.
-Failure to agree to revised pricing shall not affect the validity or pricing of the then-current term.
+Customer may elect not to renew the Agreement in accordance with the termination provisions if it does not agree to such updated pricing.
+Failure to agree to revised pricing shall not affect the enforceability of the current term.

 4.4 Billing and Payment Terms

-Late payments shall accrue interest at a rate of one and one-half percent (1.5%) per month (eighteen percent (18%) annually) or the maximum rate permitted by applicable law, whichever is lower, applied to all outstanding balances.
+Late payments shall accrue interest at a rate of one and one-half percent (1.5%) per month, or the maximum rate permitted by applicable law, whichever is lower.

-Customer shall also be responsible for all reasonable costs incurred by Company in collecting overdue amounts, including but not limited to collection agency fees, arbitration costs, court costs, and reasonable attorneys’ fees to the extent permitted by law.
+Customer shall reimburse Company for all reasonable costs incurred in collecting overdue amounts, including collection agency fees, court costs, and reasonable attorneys’ fees to the extent permitted by law.

 Customer acknowledges that the Services involve the allocation of personnel, technology infrastructure, and operational resources based on the committed service term.

-Customer shall not withhold, delay, offset, or suspend payment of any invoiced amounts based on disputes relating to performance, results, or other service-related concerns.
+Customer shall not withhold, delay, offset, or suspend payment of any invoiced amounts based on disputes relating to performance, results, or service delivery.

-Any concerns regarding performance or service delivery must be addressed through the dispute resolution, review, or cure mechanisms set forth in this Agreement.
+Any performance-related concerns shall be addressed exclusively through the performance review and cure process set forth in this Agreement.

-Payment obligations shall remain in full force and effect during any review, dispute, or cure period.
+Payment obligations shall remain in full force and effect during any review, dispute, cure period, suspension, or interruption of Services.

 Customer shall review each invoice promptly upon receipt.

-If Customer believes an invoice contains an error, Customer must provide written notice to Company within ten (10) business days of the invoice date describing the specific basis of the dispute and the amount in dispute.
+If Customer believes an invoice contains an error, Customer must submit written notice to Company within ten (10) business days of the invoice date, including:

-Customer agrees that initiating a payment chargeback, payment reversal, or similar payment dispute with a financial institution without first following the dispute procedure described in this Section shall constitute a material breach of this Agreement.
+Initiating any chargeback, payment reversal, or financial dispute without first complying with this procedure shall constitute a material breach of this Agreement.

 Failure to make timely payment may result in the following actions:

-Services may be suspended until the outstanding balance is paid in full.
+Company may suspend Services until the outstanding balance is paid in full.

-The Customer shall be responsible for all legal costs and attorney’s fees incurred by Eva in connection with the enforcement or defense of this Agreement, including costs incurred in collection actions, arbitration proceedings, or court proceedings, to the extent permitted by law.
+Customer shall be responsible for all reasonable legal fees, costs, and expenses incurred by Company in enforcing this Agreement, including collection actions, arbitration, or court proceedings, to the extent permitted by law.

 4.5 Payment Methods